7 Ways to Use WhatsApp for Business

 Campaigns.
 When Absolut Vodka launched a limited edition of its product, it hosted an exclusive party, in Argentina, to create a buzz.
 Only two tickets were available to the general public.
 To win these tickets, people had to convince Sven, a virtual doorman on WhatsApp.

-Over three days, the WhatsApp bot interacted with over 600 users and received over 1,000 images, videos, and images.
+Over three days, the WhatsApp bot interacted with over 600 users and received over 1,000 images, videos, and audio files.

 Stories (WhatsApp Business App).
 WhatsApp’s “Status” feature offers a low-key way to engage with customers.
 You could post a video of your office to give customers a glimpse into your company’s culture.